dettner/SwedishIdentityNumbers/README.md

 // ArgumentNullException if null
 // ArgumentException if empty
 // FormatException if not of the correct format
+// ValidationException if the check digit is wrong
 ```

 #### Get the Date of Birth (a DateOnly) from a `Personnummer`